software-tools-books/js4ds/_en/promises.md

 lengths [ 2654, 21063, 4105, 22334, 13028, 3584 ]
 ```

+There's a lot going on in the example above
+but the important points are:

+- Promises always return another `Promise` object.
+- This allows us to chain multiple `then` calls.
+- This chain is formed of processes that will each wait to run until their predecessor has completed.
+- A single `catch` method works to handle exceptions raised by *any* of the previous steps.

 ## `async` and `await` {#s:promises-async-await}

 Programmers are never content to leave well enough alone,